Personalize Your Analytics

 Click the bell icon in the upper row of

 From the menu, you can click a notification to go to the dashboard where the

 notification is set.
 But for now, select Manage Analytics

-- Click the X to close the manage panel.
+- Click the X to close the Manage Analytics Notifications panel.

 And now that you’re following the top-level dashboard in your app, you’re ready to collaborate with your sales reps.